1999-2005 BMW 3 Series sedan

 You’ll face different installation scenarios, depending on which factory system you have.
 The standard radio is no big deal.
 The Harman Kardon system adds a little twist.
 The navigation system is a potential deal breaker.

 We’ll discuss all three situations below, but the best solution for these systems is a complete system overhaul — replacing the receiver, factory amp(s) and speakers.
 If speaker-only replacement is your best option, look for aftermarket speakers with an impedance equal to or greater than that of the factory speakers.

 Standard stereo system

 Replacing your car's standard "BMW Business" receiver with a single-DIN (2" tall) receiver is a bit of a challenge, but it's thoroughly within the capabilities of most DIY-oriented car owners.
 There's a bit of trimming and adjusting to be done, but other than that, this is a straightforward project.

 Installing a receiver with a fold-down face might seem like a good idea, but the screen will block the center dash vents, so we don't recommend it.
-The good news is that iDrive had yet to trickle down to the 3 Series, so upgrading the factory audio system is much easier than it is on later models.
-So let’s get to it...
+The good news is that iDrive had yet to trickle down to the 3 Series, so upgrading this model's factory audio system is much easier than it is on later 3's.